Always speak with your provider before starting low dose aspirin or any other medication.

 - No differences in developmental outcomes of the infants up to age 18 months.

-There are certainly risks with regular-dose aspirin, so it’s important to make sure that if you do begin an aspirin regimen, you’re taking a low dose (81 mg).
+There are certainly risks with regular-dose aspirin, so it’s important to make sure that if your prescriber puts you on an aspirin regimen, you’re taking a low dose (81 mg).

 If you have a planned C-section, it’s a good idea to discuss your low-dose aspirin regimen with your healthcare provider to determine whether to stop taking it prior to the C-section.